simon816/ChatUI/README.md

 ### Building
 Simply run the gradle `build` task (`gradle build` from the command line).
 The plugin jar file will be written to `./build/libs/`

+The ChatUILib subproject also gets built at the same time.
+Its output is in `./ChatUILib/build/libs/`.